-Objective Requirements Rationale
+Objective Requirements Addressing Rationale

-· Addressing the

-Objective
+- DJ000110 the Objective

-O.ACCESS_HISTORY The TOE will store and retrieve information (to authorized users) related to previous attempts to establish a session.7 FTA_TAH(EXT).1 The TOE must be able to store and retrieve information about previous unauthorized login attempts and the number times the login was attempted every time the user logs into their account.
-The TOE must also store the last successful authorized login.
-This information will include the date, time, method, and location of the attempts.
-When appropriately displayed, this will allow the user to detect if another user is attempting to access their account.
-These records should not be deleted until after the user has been notified of their access history.
+O.ACCESS_HISTORY FTA_TAH(EXT).1 The TOE must be able to store and

+The TOE will store and retrieve information about previous

+retrieve information (to unauthorized login attempts and the

+authorized users) number times the login was attempted

+related to previous every time the user logs into their

+attempts to establish a account.
+The TOE must also store the

+session. last successful authorized login.
+This

+information will include the date, time,

+method, and location of the attempts.

+When appropriately displayed, this will

+allow the user to detect if another user

+is attempting to access their account.

+These records should not be deleted

+until after the user has been notified of

+their access history.

 (FTA_TAH(EXT).1)

-O.ADMIN_GUIDANCE The TOE will provide administrators with the necessary information for secure management.
-AGD_PRE.1 ALC_DEL.1 ensures that the administrator is provided documentation that instructs them how to ensure the delivery of the TOE, in whole or in parts, has not been tampered with or corrupted during delivery.
-This requirement ensures the administrator has the ability to begin their TOE installation with a clean (e.g., malicious code has not been inserted once it has left the developer's control) version of the TOE, which is necessary for secure management of the TOE.
-AGD_PRE.1 ensures the administrator has the

-install the TOE in the

-evaluated configuration.

-Often times a vendor's

-product contains software

-that is not part of the TOE

-and has not been evaluated.

-The Preparative User

-Guidance

-(AGD_PRE)documentation

-ensures that once the

-administrator has followed

-the installation and

-configuration guidance the

-result is a TOE in a secure

-configuration.

-AGD_OPE.1 AGD_OPE.1 mandates the

-developer provide the

-administrator with guidance

-on how to operate the TOE in

-a secure manner.
-This

-includes describing the

-interfaces the administrator

-uses in managing the TOE,

-security parameters that are

-configurable by the

-administrator, how to

-configure the TOE's rule set

-and the implications of any

-dependencies of individual

-rules.
-The documentation

-also provides a description of

-how to setup and review the

-auditing features of the TOE.

-The guidance must show the

-administrator how to use the

-functionality available, review

-the results of any tests and/or

-alerts, and act accordingly.

-AGD_OPE.1 AGD_OPE.1 is also intended

-for non-administrative users,

-but it could be used to

-provide guidance on security

-that is common to both

-administrators and non-

-administrators (e.g.,

-password management

-guidelines).
+O.ADMIN_GUIDANCE ALC_DEL.1 ALC_DEL.1 ensures that the

+The TOE will provide administrator is provided

+administrators with the documentation that instructs them how

+necessary information to ensure the delivery of the TOE, in

+for secure management. whole or in parts, has not been

+tampered with or corrupted during

+delivery.
+This requirement ensures the

+administrator has the ability to begin their TOE installation with a clean

+(e.g., malicious code has not been

+inserted once it has left the developer's

+control) version of the TOE, which is

+necessary for secure management of

+the TOE.

+AGD_PRE.1 AGD_PRE.1 ensures the administrator

+has the information necessary to install

+the TOE in the evaluated configuration.

+Often times a vendor's product

+contains software that is not part of the

+TOE and has not been evaluated.
+The

+Preparative User Guidance

+(AGD_PRE) documentation ensures

+that once the administrator has

+followed the installation and

+configuration guidance the result is a

+TOE in a secure configuration.

+Objective Requirements Addressing Rationale • the Objective AGD_OPE.1 AGD_OPE.1 mandates the developer provide the administrator with guidance on how to operate the TOE in a secure manner.
+This includes describing the interfaces the administrator uses in managing the TOE, security parameters that are configurable by the administrator, how to configure the TOE's rule set and the implications of any dependencies of individual rules.
+The documentation also provides a description of how to setup and review the auditing features of the TOE.
+The guidance must show the administrator how to use the functionality available, review the results of any tests and/or alerts, and act accordingly.
+AGD_OPE.1 AGD_OPE.1 is also intended for non-administrative users, but it could be used to provide guidance on security that is common to both administrators and non-administrators (e.g., password management guidelines).
+AGD_OPE.1 AGD_PRE.1 AGD_OPE.1 and AGD_PRE.1 analysis during evaluation will ensure that the guidance documentation is complete and consistent, and notes all requirements for external security measures.
+O.ADMIN_ROLE The TOE will provide authorized administrator roles to isolate administrative actions.
+FMT_SMR.1 The TOE will establish, at least, an authorized administrator role.
+The authorized administrator will be given privileges to perform certain tasks that other users will not be able to perform.
+These privileges include, but are not limited to, access to audit information and security functions (FMT_SMR.1).
+O.AUDIT GENERATION The TOE will provide the capability to detect and create records of security relevant events FAU_GEN.1-NIAP-0410 FAU_GEN.1-NIAP-0410 defines the set of events that the TOE must be capable of recording.
+This requirement ensures that the administrator has the ability to audit any security relevant events that takes place in the TOE.
+This requirement also defines the